Yaskawa-Global/motoros2/README.md

 The following sections show how to build the Jazzy version of the Agent in a dedicated workspace (adapt the paths used below if a different workspace should be used instead).

 Note: always make sure to use a version of the Agent which corresponds to the version of ROS 2 that is being used.
-For ROS 2 Foxy, checkout the `foxy` branch.
 For ROS 2 Humble, checkout the `humble` branch.
 For ROS 2 Jazzy, checkout the `jazzy` branch.